 5 Signs That You Are Not Doing Well Financially

 Personal finance means the management of individual or family finances.
-This means that you are able to pay for day-to-day expenses as well as emergencies while ultimately saving some part of the money you earn for investment and retirement.
+This means that you are able to pay for day-to-day expenses as well as for emergencies.
+At the same time, you are saving some part of the money you earn for investment and retirement.

-1. You keep on waiting for Salary to come in
+1. You keep on waiting for your salary to come in

 If you somehow find yourself in any of the above situation, it’s not too late to learn the art of delaying gratification.
 Self-control is your best bet.
 If you can’t afford it, wait until you have enough cash to pay for it.
 If you are a young professional without any dependents, it wouldn’t be impossible to set aside even just P1,000 as your monthly savings.

 Read More: 20 Ways To Save Money Right Now

 How do you do that?
 Start keeping track of your expenses which should never exceed your income.
 List down where you spend your money on a given month and see which portions you can cut back.
 If only you would limit your booze or think twice before getting that new iPhone, you would have saved a lot already!

 Learn how to budget and live within your means to avoid financial disasters!